derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 - `360` (literal value expression)
 - `300 + 60` (arithmetic expression)

 Both examples are not really useful on their own however.
 An expression—the resulting value—becomes useful when used in the context of a code statement.
 A statement always consists of at least one expression.
-We will explore statements in greater detail in the next section, but here are a few examples so you may begin to intuit how values are useful:
+We will explore statements in greater detail in the Statements section, but here are a few examples so you may begin to intuit how values are useful:

 - `var maximumRotation = 360;`
 - `if(currentRotation > 360) { currentRotation = 360; }`